 English Program in Korea (EPIK)

-EPIK offers teaching jobs in all the metropolitan cities and regions in South Korea, except for the Gyeonggi-do province.
+EPIK offers teaching jobs in all metropolitan cities and regions of South Korea except the Gyeonggi-do province.

 Founded in 1995, the NIIED (National Institute for International Education) administers EPIK.
-Their primary purpose is to promote English language abilities in Korean students.
+Its primary purpose is to promote the English language abilities of Korean students.

 Seoul Metropolitan Office of Education (SMOE)

-SMOE also referred to EPIK-Seoul, recruits English teachers to work in Seoul through EPIK.
+SMOE, also called EPIK-Seoul, recruits English teachers to work in Seoul through EPIK.

 Started in 1956, SMOE covers over 2,000 public schools in the capital region of Seoul.
 If your dream goal is Seoul, then SMOE is for you.